Walrus-class submarine: Background

 Unexpectedly, on 19 February 1983, RDM's parent company Rijn-Schelde-Verolme declared bankruptcy, despite successive governments providing 2.2 billion guilders in state aid to RSV.
 This was problematic because the construction of the Walrus-class submarines was far from completion.
 To ensure construction of the submarines continued, RDM was re-established as an independent company.
 Furthermore, the Royal Netherlands Navy ordered an additional two Walrus-class submarines earlier than planned to assist RDM financially.
 However, at this time the Walrus-class submarines were facing many problems.
+One of these problems was that the specifications of the Walrus class submarines were only finalized in 1984.
+Since construction had already started by that time, the first two boats had to be lengthened by 1 meter, at a cost of 10 million Dutch guilder per boat, to fit all equipment.

-New problems arose on 14 August 1986, when the command center of Walrus caught fire, while it was still on a scaffold in the shipyard.
+New problems arose on 14 August 1986, when the command centre of Walrus caught fire, while it was still on a scaffold in the shipyard.
 The fire lasted about five hours, and resulted in immense damage to the submarine; the command center was completely burned out.
 While some equipment could be rescued, most had to be replaced.
-This delayed the construction of the submarines once again.
-The costs of the resulting damage was 225 million guilders, which was fully covered by insurance.
+This delayed the construction of the submarines once again because the equipment that was ordered for the next boats had to be transferred to finish the Walrus.
+The costs of the resulting damage from the fire was 225 million guilders, which was fully covered by insurance.
 The exact location, origin and cause of the fire was never established.
 Presumably, the fire was caused in the vicinity of the corporals and men's washroom by a defect in the electrical work lighting.
 Repairs were reported as complete in 1987, but had so delayed construction of Walrus that the second submarine (with construction number 349) was put into service as the first of the class, with the name HNLMS Zeeleeuw (sea lion).
 HNLMS Walrus was put into service two years later.
 The two other boats were put into service as HNLMS Dolfijn and HNLMS Bruinvis (porpoise).
-The delays meant that HNLMS Dolfijn (S808), HNLMS Potvis and HNLMS Tonijn of the Dolfijn-class had to remain in service longer than planned.
+The delays meant that HNLMS Dolfijn (S808), HNLMS Potvis and HNLMS Tonijn of the Dolfijn class had to remain in service longer than planned.
 All the problems, delays and rising costs were eventually dubbed by the Dutch national parliament as the "Walrus-affair".
 Nonetheless, at the time of their commissioning, the Walrus-class submarines were considered to be one of the most modern and advanced conventional submarines in operation.